 6.2.8 The department store was built in 1894-5 by Metcalfe and Jones for the Grant Brothers, Croydon haberdashers.
-The elaborately decorated historic facade has four main storeys with attics above and a symmetrical seven-bay façade of red brick with grey brick diapering and extensive stone dressings.
-It also includes decorative lettering and a cornice above the third floor decorated with leaves and terracotta panels.
+The elaborately decorated historic facade has four main storeys with attics above and a symmetrical seven-bay façade of red brick with grey brick diapering, extensive stone dressings, decorative lettering and a cornice above the third floor decorated with leaves and terracotta panels.